 Figure 1.08.4: 5-year crude survival for selected cancers, by Indigenous status and sex, NSW, Qld, WA and the NT combined, 2011–2015

-Cancer was the third leading cause of the gap in death rates between Indigenous and non-Indigenous Australians (16% of the total gap in death rates) (Table D1.23.1).
-The specific cancers contributing the most to this gap were cancers of the respiratory organs (46%) and cancers of the digestive system (31%) (Table D1.23.12).
+Cancer and other neoplasms was the second leading cause of the gap in death rates between Indigenous and non-Indigenous Australians (18% of the total gap in death rates) (Table D1.23.1).
+The specific cancers contributing the most to this gap were cancers of the respiratory organs (45%) and cancers of the digestive system (33%) (Table D1.23.12).

 Based on the Bettering the Evaluation and Care of Health (2010–15) survey data, after adjusting for differences in the age structure between the two populations, the rate for cancer management by general practitioners (GPs) was lower for Indigenous Australians than for Other Australians (21 and 27 per 1,000 GP encounters, respectively) (Table D1.08.10).
 (Other Australians includes non-Indigenous Australians and those whose Indigenous status is unknown.)

 Between July 2015 and June 2017, most (68%) hospitalisations where the principal diagnosis was neoplasms (which includes cancer) were for malignant neoplasms (cancer).
 This was higher for Indigenous males compared with Indigenous females (76% and 61% respectively) (Table D1.08.14).